 As the $274 million dollar Bateman’s Bay Bridge begins to take shape in southern NSW, Madsen Giersing has been working with the lead contractor John Holland to design and deliver a temporary works solution to support the existing bridge’s demolition.

 Scheduled for completion in 2023, the new four-lane bridge, with its separate three-metre-wide cycleway and pedestrian walkway, is supported by concrete piles.
 The piers are located on top of the piles and rise 12 metres above the Clyde River.

 A critical element of the removal of the existing bridge is the safe removal of the existing caissons.

-Due to our experience in marine and temporary works, Madsen Giersing was charged with the structural fit-out of the barge and support frame used to move the caissons into place, providing IFC design drawings and design certification.
+Due to our experience in marine and temporary works, Madsen Giersing was charged with temporary works design for the loading / unloading jetty and the support frame to handle the demolished caissons.

 Managing Director Lasse Madsen outlined Madsen Giersing’s involvement.
 “This is a challenging project from a technical perspective.
 The process for caisson demolition appears straight-forward; an M16000 crane picks up the cut-down caisson and places it on a rotator on the barge, which rotates down onto the support frame lying each segment horizontally on the barge.
 The barge moves the caisson to the jetty, and the rotator self-levels back to the start position when the caisson is removed from the unit.”

 “However, we are working with two different caisson specifications – 3.66m diameter and 3.05m diameter, with each being up to 10m in length and weighing up to 150 tonnes.
 Therefore we had to engineer a solution that would be able to adapt to the different sized caissons and distribute the combined weights of the crane and the caisson within the barge’s 20 t/m2 deck capacity.
 We were also working within tight environments and had to ensure that the rotator legs fitted between the crane mats,” said Lasse.